EgoPlan-Bench: Benchmarking Multimodal Large Language Models for Human-Level Planning: Introduction

-We evaluate a wide range of open-source MLLMs on our benchmark.
-The results indicate that our benchmark poses significant challenges for existing MLLMs, and there is still a long way to go before these models evolve into generalist embodied task planners.
-In light of the empirical findings, we automatically construct an instruction-tuning dataset EgoPlan-IT specialized for Egocentric Embodied Planning.
-Using this dataset, we refine and enhance an MLLM.
-The experimental outcomes show that the model's performance is significantly improved through instruction-tuning, and this improvement is transferable to new, unfamiliar environments.
-This verifies the effectiveness of our data and instruction-tuning strategy.
-It also suggests that learning from real-world videos and acquiring experience in embodied task planning is both feasible and essential.
-Furthermore, the model enhanced on our specialized instruction data showcases the ability to directly guide agents within a simulated environment, enabling them to complete tasks effectively without any prior exposure.
-This capability underscores the far-reaching potential of our benchmark, data, and model in practical applications and the promising future for MLLM-driven embodied task planners.
+We evaluate a total of 28 MLLMs on our benchmark.
+The results indicate that our benchmark poses significant challenges for existing MLLMs, and there is still a long way to go before these models evolve into human-level task planners.
+We further construct an instruction-tuning dataset \textbf{EgoPlan-IT}, specialized for enhancing human-level planning.
+The model fine-tuned on this dataset demonstrates robust performance gains on the proposed benchmark, verifying the effectiveness of our data.

-In summary, our main contributions include: \begin{itemize} \item We introduce an evaluation benchmark called EgoPlan-Bench for real-world embodied planning based on egocentric videos, which features realistic tasks, diverse actions, and intricate visual observations.

-\item We evaluate a wide range of MLLMs and find that our benchmark poses significant challenges for them.
-We further provide a detailed analysis of the possible reasons and future directions in this area.
+In summary, our main contributions include: 1) We introduce an MLLM benchmark EgoPlan-Bench for human-level planning in real-world scenarios, which features realistic tasks, diverse actions, and intricate visual observations.
+2) We evaluate a wide range of MLLMs and find that our benchmark poses significant challenges for them.
+We further provide a detailed analysis of the possible reasons.
+3) We construct an instruction-tuning dataset EgoPlan-IT specifically for human-level planning, which effectively improves model performance on EgoPlan-Bench.
+4) We have released all the codes and data, and are consistently maintaining a benchmark leaderboard to advance future research.

-\item We construct an instruction-tuning dataset EgoPlan-IT specifically for Egocentric Embodied Planning in real-world scenarios.
-The model tuned on this dataset demonstrates robust performance gains on the proposed benchmark and the potential to function as a task planner for embodied agents within a simulated environment.